lml/fine_print/README.md

 As the meaning of 'agreement' can be somewhat ambiguous (meaning either the thing someone agrees to or the record of the agreement between that thing and the user) we have call a set of terms a 'contract' and a user's agreement to that contract a 'signature'.

 A version history of all contracts is maintained.
 Once a particular version of a contract is published, it becomes available for users to sign.
 Once a version has been signed it cannot be changed (to effect a change a new version must be created and published).
+When a new version of a contract is created and published, users visiting pages requiring signature of that contract will be redirect to a page you specify where they can sign the new contract.

 FinePrint provides views for admins to manage contracts and signatures, but does not provide views for the application to display contracts to end users; that functionality is too specific to particular applications.
-FinePrint does provide convenience methods for finding unsigned agreements and for recording when a user signs a contract.
+FinePrint does provide convenience methods for finding unsigned contracts and for recording when a user signs a contract.

 ## Installation